 Swvl's corporate affairs are governed by its amended and restated memorandum and articles of association (the "Swvl Public Company Articles"), the BVI Companies Act and the common law of the BVI.
 The rights of shareholders to take legal action against Swvl's directors, actions by minority shareholders and the fiduciary responsibilities of directors under BVI law are governed by the BVI Companies Act and the common law of the BVI.
 The common law of the BVI is derived in part from comparatively limited judicial precedent in the BVI as well as from the common law of England, which has persuasive, but not binding, authority on a court in the BVI.
 The rights of Swvl's shareholders and the fiduciary responsibilities of Swvl's directors under BVI law are largely codified in the BVI Companies Act but are not as clearly established as they would be under statutes or judicial precedents in some jurisdictions in the United States.
 In particular, the BVI has a less exhaustive body of securities laws as compared to the United States, and some states (such as Delaware) have more fully developed and judicially interpreted bodies of corporate law.
-There is no statutory recognition in the BVI of judgments obtained in the U.S., although the courts of the BVI will in certain circumstances recognize and enforce a non-penal judgment of a foreign court of competent jurisdiction without retrial on the merits.
-As a result of all of the above, holders of Swvl Securities may have more difficulty in protecting their interests in the face of actions taken by Swvl's management, members of the board of directors or major shareholders than they would as shareholders of a U.S. company.
+There is no statutory recognition in the BVI of judgment of a foreign court of competent jurisdiction without retrial on the merits.
+As a result of all of the above, holders of Swvl securities may have more difficulty in protecting their interests in the face of actions taken by Swvl's management, members of the board of directors or major shareholders than they would as shareholders of a U.S. company.